-EARNINGS QUESTIONS FROM SPRING 1997
+1.7 EARNINGS QUESTIONS FROM SPRING 1997

 The LFS is an important source of earnings data, particularly for part-time workers.
 However, because earnings questions were initially only asked in wave 5 interviews, sample sizes were quite small and associated sampling errors tended to be relatively high.
 Work was done to test whether asking earnings questions in the first wave would lead to higher non-response in later waves, but no evidence was found to support this.
-So from Spring 1997 earnings questions were asked in both waves 1 and 5, doubling the sample size and reducing sampling errors by about 30%.
+So from Spring 1997 earnings questions were asked in both waves 1 and 5 in GB and NI, doubling the sample size and reducing sampling errors by about 30%.
 For more detail see 'Expanding the coverage of the earnings data in the LFS' in April 1998's Labour Market Trends.

-MONTHLY PUBLICATION FROM WINTER 1997/8
+1.8 MONTHLY PUBLICATION FROM WINTER 1997/8